Botanical Name: Capsicum chinense

-When to Sow Outside: For Mild Climates only: 2 to 4 weeks after average last frost, when soil temperature is at least 70°F.
+When to Sow Outside: For mild climates only: 2 to 4 weeks after your average last frost date, when soil temperature is at least 70°F.

 When to Start Inside: RECOMMENDED.
 8 to 10 weeks before transplanting.
-Ideal soil temperature for germination is 70°–90°F. Transplant seedlings outside 2 to 4 weeks after your average last frost date, and when daytime temperatures are at least 70°F, and nighttime temperatures are at least 55°F. Mild Climates: May be sown in late summer for fall/winter crop.
+Ideal soil temperature for germination is 70°–90°F. Transplant seedlings outside 2 to 4 weeks after your average last frost date, and when daytime temperatures are at least 70°F, and nighttime temperatures are at least 55°F. Mild Climates: Can also sow in late summer for fall/winter crop.

 Seed Spacing: Start indoors

 Thinning: Start indoors, plant seedlings 18"–24" apart outside.

 Harvesting: Harvest when peppers have turned to either red or golden yellow.
 When harvesting, take care to avoid touching the interior of any broken peppers, as the capsaicin is an extreme irritant, especially to the eyes.
 Wash hands thoroughly after harvesting or wear gloves to harvest peppers.